Prof. dr. Michael Punt

 Plymouth, PL4 8AA

-Transtechnology Research is a transdisciplinary research group situated in the Faculty of Arts.
+Transtechnology Research is a transdisciplinary research group situated in the Faculty of Arts and Humanities.
 Its constituency is drawn from historians, philosophers, anthropologists, artists and designers and is led from a historical and theoretical perspective with the objective of understanding science and technology as a manifestation of a range of human desires and cultural imperatives.
 Its aim is to provide a doctoral and post-doctoral environment for researchers who need to undertake academic research informed by their own and others creative practice.
 Its overarching research project concerns the historical and philosophical aspects of science and technology and the popular arts.

 The key objective is to understand the significance of creative agency in the process of technology acquiring meaning both before, and after, it enters into the public domain.
 Using a range of practice and theory based methods, the group is concerned to make apparent evidence of human desire and cultural imperatives as they are manifested in the way that science and technology is practiced, innovated by entrepreneurs and interpreted by its users.